Arithmetic unique ergodicity for flat vector bundles: Introduction

 \end{theo}

-Theorem \ref{A2} asserts that for each of $\{F_p\}_{p\in\mathbb{N}}$, high-frequency eigensections have the equidistribution property, then it is natural to ask about the \emph{uniformity} of \eqref{a6} concerning $p\in\mathbb{N}$.
-However, this question is subtle, as establishing uniformity requires defining a proper meaning for $\cap_{p\in\mathbb{N}}\mathscr{C}^\infty(X,\mathrm{End}(F_p))$ to test sections of different bundles.
-The first candidate, $\mathscr{C}^\infty(X)\subset\cap_{p\in\mathbb{N}}\mathscr{C}^\infty(X,\mathrm{End}(F_p))$, proves too limited because it can not capture the rich information of eigensections along the fiber.
-Instead, we shall consider a larger set capable of encompassing information about eigensections along the fiber.
-We now treat this in detail.
+Theorem \ref{A2} asserts that, for each of $\{F_p\}_{p\in\mathbb{N}}$, high-frequency eigensections satisfy an equidistribution property.
+It is natural to ask about the \emph{uniformity} of \eqref{a6} with respect to $p\in\mathbb{N}$.
+However, the first problem is how to test sections of different bundles.
+A natural first step is to consider the test space ${C}^\infty(X)$.
+Equivalently, this corresponds to checking the equidistribution of the probability measures